 Luc Bors says that there are two ways to interact with device services.
-One is by using the page Definition, the second is by using the API.
+One is by using the page Definition, and the second is by using the API.

 If you are interested in viewing the recorded sessions for the PASS Summit 2012, you can order them on a USB flash drive or view them online.

 What could be better than bacon wrapped frog legs?